-The crop fell short of Carryover stocks are still available.
-Due to bad weather quite distressing.
+Carryover stocks are still available.
+Due to bad weather conditions, this year's crop was quite distressing.
 The low prices of 2017 impacted the farmers' willingness to plant; this year they planted less than before.
 As a result prices from origin shot up by almost 50%